FortB164/Tclippy/README.md

 Ctrl + Super + V
 ```

-and your entire clipboard history appears instantly.
+and your entire clipboard appears instantly.

 The selector widget is preloaded during startup, so the popup is already built before you press the hotkey.
 This eliminates the visible lag common in many clipboard managers.